tqwewe/website/src/config/README.md

 - Type: `Array<Author>`
 - Optional: `true`
-- Description: A list of commit authors.
-Used to generate Markdown links in changelogs.
-Si
+- Description: A list of commit authors with their git signature and git platform username to generate Markdown links in changelogs.
 - Example:
     ```toml
       [changelog]